10 – Queen Of The Broken Hearts

 # 1 – Turn Me Loose

-We close out our top 10 Loverboy songs with the group’s first hit single entitled “Turn Me Lose.”
+We close out our top 10 Loverboy songs with the group’s first hit single, entitled “Turn Me Loose.”
 The song was released in 1979.
-While “Turn Me Loose,” stands as the band’s first single it also represents the group’s highest-charting song in their native home of Canada.
-We chose this one because Mike Reno’s vocals just knock it out of the park on this one.
-Great song and an incredible performance by the musicians in the band.
+While “Turn Me Loose” stands as the band’s first single, it also represents the group’s highest-charting song in their native home of Canada.
+We chose this one because Mike Reno’s vocals knock it out of the park: it’s a great song and an incredible performance by the band’s musicians.
 The song was released on the band’s debut album entitled Loverboy.
 The LP was released in 1980.
-The song “Turn Me Loose,” was written by Mike Reno and Paul Dean.
+The song “Turn Me Loose” was written by Mike Reno and Paul Dean.

 Read More: Complete List of Loverboy Albums And Discography